Moolatho Brahma roopaya, madhyatho Vishnu roopine,

 Left: A tree of life From a Mexican manuscript, (Goblet d’Alviella).
 Below: Sacred pine of Silvanus (Roman folklore).
 Right above: The Egyptian goddess Nu̔ît in her sacred sycamore bestowing the bread and water of the next world. source

 While we see that the tree of life is a universal symbol of worship and its depiction since time immemorial has changed form and figure, it is the most recognizable symbol in Indian art and architecture.
-Whether it is a temple, a chaitya, a Jain derasar, a mosque, or a church, the Kalpavrisha is somewhere there proclaiming how everything in the world is historically connected.
+Whether it is a temple, a chaitya, or a Jain derasar, the Kalpavrisha is somewhere there proclaiming how everything in the world is historically connected.

 (The cover picture is the depiction of tree of life at a 2000 year old Jain site.
 The temple was found in ruins, and recently renovated.
 At kolanapuka in Telengana ).